riboviz/riboviz/docs/data.md

 ## Ribosomal RNA (rRNA) contaminants to remove

+rRNA sequences to avoid aligning to:

 ```
 vignette/input/yeast_rRNA_R64-1-1.fa
 ```

-This file holds rRNA sequences to avoid aligning to.

 This files was created as follows: